Design System Lead at Oracle

 We wanted elements of "Intelligence" to be incorporated into the dashboards, such as the below suggestion which would leverage the Oracle Netsuite data universe for comparative benchmarking, and other more banal examples like, for example: Auto-approving expenses - a boring, detail-heavy and time-consuming job for managers.

-We demoed a very early iteration as a concept at SuiteWorld 2018: giving a flavour of what was in the works to Oracle Netsuite customers at their annual conference.
+We demoed a very early iteration as a concept at SuiteWorld 2018, offering attendees a preview and sense of what was in development for Oracle NetSuite customers at their annual conference.